happykit/flags/package/README.md

 ```

 *This technique of removing the loading state works only with `getServerSideProps`.
 If you use `getStaticProps`, the server has no concept of the current visitor, but a visitor could influence flag rollouts.
 The client thus needs to reevaluate the flags and will only settle (pass `settled: true`) once the client-side reevaluation has completed.*

+## FAQs

+### Why should I only ever render the `useFlags` hook once per page?

+The `useFlags()` handles loading of the feature flags.
+Since HappyKit supports all rendering modes (server-side rendering, client-side rendering, static site generation) each individual Next.js page route is the best place to call the `useFlags()` hook.

+Depending on the rendering mode, you might need to pass some `initialState` to the `useFlags()` hook.
+The best place to do this is right inside the Next.js page, at the top level.

+From there it's best to pass the returned `flagBag` to each component that needs it.
+You can do so directly or by using `@happykit/flags/context`.